Akhier/DragonheartedCode/2014/06 June/Making of a Simple Roguelike - Part 1 Setting Up.md

 &nbsp;&nbsp;&nbsp;Take note of the default backColor.
 While not important programmatically it is for the color as a pure black can be to severe a contrast.
 Now to decide how the screen data is stored.
-Because the screen is always the same size I think a simple 2d array of Tiles.
+Because the screen is always the same size I am thinking a simple 2d array of Tiles.
 With this decided I can write the drawScreen function.

 ```C++